Home | New Testament Studies | Corinthians Table of Contents | Previous Section | Next Section |

 11:17 Paul alluded to Jesus' life and attitude in 2 Cor.
 10:1 (i.e., by the meekness and gentleness of Christ), but when it came to boasting or human comparisons, Paul must admit there is no precedent in Jesus.

 11:18 "Since many boast according to the flesh, I will boast also" This is the major focus of chapters 10-13.
 The false teachers had attacked Paul and his gospel by comparing his heritage and spiritual giftedness with theirs (cf. 2 Cor.
 11:8).
 Paul was distressed that the church had listened to them and had been swayed by their arguments.
-Therefore, he decided to get down on their level for the purpose of winning this church back to confidence in his leadership and his gospel.
+Therefore, he decided to get down on their level for the purpose of winning this church back to confidence in his leadership and thereby renewed confidence in his gospel.

 ▣ "tolerate" See note at 2 Cor.
 11:4.